 The Boogedy man has chased several families away from the house like this.
 This annoys me - as a pro ghost investigator myself, I respect ghosts' right to exist (if they do), but not their right to push people around.
 Once you're dead, it's time to stop taking up space.
 If you want to float down a hallway or hang out in the basement, it's no skin off my back, but the first time my audio recorder picks up a ghost telling me to get out (which seems to happen to me a lot less than it does to people on TV), that ghost is getting it right in the kisser.

-The family in this is pretty cool - a fairly realistic family.
+The family in this is pretty cool - a fairly realistic portrayal of a family, which isn't something you see every day in tv movies.
 Except for all of the funny nose glasses, they seem pretty much like normal people who might have lived on your block in the 80s.
 The kids aren't thrilled with the house or the town, but set about exploring before they even unpack.
 While the boys go off ghost hunting, the teenage daughter laments "I'll bet nobody here ever heard of Bruce Springsteen!" (in New England? ha!)
-The spooky house comes complete with lots of old stuff - why don't real houses ever come stocked with antiques?
+The spooky house comes complete with lots of old stuff - enough antiques that the sale of them could probably cover the cost of the house.
 The daughter is the first to see The Boogedy man - she describes him as having a face like a sandwich.
 I wouldn't be the first to suggest that the ghost was Mayor McCheese.

 This is a WAY above-average ghost show, finding a good balance between spookiness and silliness.
 I wasn't allowed to watch it in the 80s; my mom thought it would be too scary for me (plenty of people have told me they had nightmares about it).
 I DO remember the commercials showing Mr. Boogedy shouting "boogedy" and shooting green light out of his fingers; he reminded me of The Emperor from "Return of the Jedi" (to whom he bares more than a passing resemblance).
 But watching it now doesn't bring back memories for me - it's just an above-average made-for-tv disney movie to me, and many of these specials are useless without the nostalgia factor.
 I enjoyed this one, though.
-It doesn't have the humor or visual style of, say, Frankenweenie, another Disney bit from those days, but it's solid family entertainment.
+It doesn't have the humor or visual style of, say, Frankenweenie, but it's solid family entertainment.
 If I HAD seen it as a kid, I'm sure it would make me awfully nostalgic to see it again.
 As it is, though, I can enjoy it on its own terms.
-It's not a masterpiece, but it's sure better than, say, Halloweentown, the kind of Halloween movie Disney was making a decade or so later.
-If "Mr. Boogedy" has a major flaw, it's that it tries to cram a feature-length story in about 45 minutes (wheras Halloweentown had the opposite problem).
+If "Mr. Boogedy" has a major flaw, it's that it tries to cram a feature-length story in about 45 minutes.
+Soon after this, they'd abandon specials in favor of straight-to-tv/video movies like Halloweentown, which eventually replaced this one in the Halloween lineup.

-This classic haunted house special still attracts a wide following today, and many are dying for Disney to just release the thing on DVD already - or at least put it up online.
+This classic haunted house special still attracts a wide following today, and many are dying for Disney to just release the thing on DVD already - or at least put it up online as a digital download.
 The fact that ANYTHING is out of print in this day and age is just silly.
-However, Disney seems pretty uninterested in putting ANY of their made-for-TV things from the 20th century out on DVD.
+However, Disney seems pretty uninterested in putting ANY of their made-for-TV things from the 20th century out on DVD. (update in 2014: you can now get the movie as a legal digital download!)

 The 45 minute special even spawned a sequel, "Bride of Boogedy," that was more than twice as long as the original and featured about half of the original cast (others were replaced with mixed results).
-Review coming soon.
+There are enough threads to the plot in the sequel that I suspect they were planning a tv series, but ended up just doing a movie.

 This tends to get removed from youtube pretty regularly, but here it is(working as of June 09).
 Filmed off a TV set, so the quality isn't great, but it works for nostalgics or the curious.
-If you want it in better quality, torrents float around freely, especially around October.
+If you want it in better quality, torrents of VHS rips float around freely, especially around October, and bootleg DVDs (again, VHS rips) show up from time to time. (update 2014: or via new legal download!)

 Here's a compilation of Mr. Boogedy doing his stuff: